-Day 1 AM: Induction and Welcome (1 hour)
+Day 1 AM: Induction and Welcome

 Students will be introduced to ICE, the teaching staff and each other.
-Students will be asked to interview each other; and to ask why they have chosen to take the course.
 A short presentation will follow that will outline the course structure and identify the essential features and key benefits of the VLE.

-Day 1 AM: Skills for Independent Research (3 hours)
+Day 1 AM: Skills for Independent Research

-The 3 hour face-to-face workshop will cover research fundamentals relevant to all disciplines.
+The workshop will cover research fundamentals relevant to all disciplines.
 The workshop will be a combination of interactive problem-based, in-class learning activities and short presentations.
 Students will actively engage in the facilitation of the workshop through specified pre-reading.